Antique Restoration You Can Trust!

 - Conservation: A detail-oriented process designed to preserve the original finish of an item or material.
 The goal is to bring the piece back to look as close to its original condition as possible.

 - Preservation: This is the process of stopping or slowing the deterioration of the original condition.
 It typically does not involve any actual restoration.
 Any damages or issues with the finish are simply left intact, but prevented from any further deterioration.
 This is most prevalent in museums.
-In the home setting, conservation should be used instead.
-In most preservation cases, a chemical process is used to prevent further oxidation of the wood and metals.
+A chemical process is used to prevent further oxidation of the wood and metals in most preservation cases.

 - Refinishing: This is when a finish is removed and a new finish is applied.
 During the process of refinishing, a significant portion of the antique value is lost.

 - Repair: Typically done with furniture and is when there is a physical structural replacement or reinforcement for the original piece.
-New materials can be added to have the item appear aged.
+Add new materials to have the item appear aged.
 Or antique materials can be applied to improve the appearance of the older piece to preserve as much of the value as possible.

 Antique Restoration Experts

-The professionals at Luis Restorations have years of experience in the industry and provides clients with the best antique restoration services for their money.
-We have become a trusted name for customers across Long Island and New York.
-If you are interested in our antique restoration services, please contact us today.
+The professionals at Luis Restorations have years of experience in the industry and provides people across Long Island and New York with the best restoration services for their money.
+For more information about our restoration services, then please contact us today.
 We will get your antiques looking good as new.
-Give us a call at 631-218-1384 to learn more about our services.
+Give us a call at 631-218-1384.
+Learn more about our antique restoration services.
 We will happily answer any questions or concerns you may have regarding our array of restoration services.
 One phone call can turn your old antique into something fresh and new again.
+When you call, we can provide you with a free estimate!
+So please, do not hesitate to reach out today!